 Claire Perrot-Minot, M.A., is a project manager at the Center for Political Communication at Zeppelin University (Friedrichshafen, Germany).
 She is responsible for different projects including the interdisciplinary and transnational research- and transferproject „Digitale Agenda Bodensee“ within the research lab KMUdigital.
 Claire studied Public Management and Politics with a major in EU-regional policy at the Institut d’Études Politiques in Strasbourg (France).

-Alexander Ruser is currently temporary Professor for Sociology and Social Structure Analysis and the scientific head of the Center for Political Communication at Zeppelin University (Friedrichshafen, Germany).
+Until September 2018 Alexander Ruser was temporary Professor for Sociology and Social Structure Analysis and the scientific head of the Center for Political Communication at Zeppelin University (Friedrichshafen, Germany).
 He holds a PhD in Sociology from the Max-Weber-Institute of Sociology at Heidelberg University and was a Dahrendorf Postdoctoral Fellow at the Hertie School of Governance in Berlin, the London School of Economics and Political Sciences and most recently a visiting fellow at Punjab University, Chandigarh.
 His research focuses on the role of „science in society” and the impact of scientific expertise on climate and economic politics.
 Alexander has published in peer-reviewed journals such as Global Policy, Innovation, Current Sociology, The International Journal of Politics, Culture and Society and the Journal of Civil Society.
 Alexander is an active member of international research networks on „the social philosophy of science” (under the auspices of the Russian Academy of Science), „the use of numbers in political decision making and consulting” (under the auspices of the Heidelberg Academy of Science and the European Parliament) and the „role of think tanks in modern knowledge societies”.